 For decades, the construction industry has been responsible for inconceivable amounts of green gas emissions and incomprehensible volumes of waste.

-Digitalisation tools, such as BIM objects, give us the information we need to forecast and minimise every projects’ CO2 footprint.
+Digitalization tools, such as BIM objects, give us the information we need to forecast and minimize every project’s CO2 footprint.
 It provides a holistic project overview which allows us to catch possible construction faults before the shovel even hits the ground.

 The future of construction is in the digital.

-Remember when we claimed that we can’t predict the future of the construction industry?
+Remember when we claimed that we couldn’t predict the future of the construction industry?
 Well, it’s still true.